Updated on December 3, 2024

 2. Bone Grafts

-A bone graft may be necessary if a person does not have enough bone in the jaw.
+A bone graft may be necessary if a person doesn’t have enough bone in the jaw.
 During the procedure, a prosthodontist harvests bone tissue from other body parts.
 They will then insert it into the jawbone, providing a stable foundation for dental implants.

 3. Dental Implants

-1. Implant procedure — An oral surgeon will surgically place a titanium screw into your jawbone to act as an artificial tooth root.
+The first part is the implant procedure.
+Here the surgeon will place a titanium screw into your jawbone to act as an artificial tooth root.

-2. Restoration procedure — A prosthodontist will place a crown, which looks and functions like a natural tooth.
+After that is the restoration procedure.
+During the procedure, a prosthodontist will place a crown that looks and functions like a natural tooth.

 4. Veneers